GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 Step 5: Engage

-Allen's four criteria for choosing what to do in any given moment: context (what can you do where you are with what you have?), time available (how long do you have?), energy available (how focused are you right now?), and priority (given the first three, what's the most important thing to do?).
+Engaging is doing the work.
+When capture, clarify, organise, and reflect are working, the moment of deciding what to work on becomes clear.
+Allen's four criteria for choosing in any given moment: context (what can you do where you are with what you have?), time available, energy available, and priority.
 The decision is made from a complete and trusted map of commitments rather than from incomplete information assembled under pressure.

 The 2-minute rule